reach-sh/reach-lang/docs/src/frontend/index.md

 On Algorand, it can provide a wallet that directly connects to the Algorand network, like `{!js} setProviderByName` (& `{!js} setProviderByEnv`), but provide interactive signing.
 The network connection is specified via the `providerEnv` key, which may be a string (which is used as an argument to `{!js} providerEnvByName`) or an environment (which is used as an argument to `{!js} setProviderByEnv`).
+Alternatively, a `{!js} BasicProvider` value can be provided with the key `provider` (see `{!js} stdlib.setProvider`'s documentation to understand the type of this value).

 By default, signing is via an interactive browser window prompt, where the user repeatedly provides their mnemonic.
+But, other fallbacks can be synthesized by providing special arguments in `opts`.

+---

 If the key `MyAlgoConnect` is provided, and bound to the `ALGO_MyAlgoConnect` export of `@reach-sh/stdlib`, then [MyAlgo](https://wallet.myalgo.com/home) will be used for signing.
 For example, this sets the wallet fallback to be MyAlgo used with Algorand TestNet: